 Height, including the pedestal: 13.4m Height of the cast: 11.3m Weight: 121 tons

-After visiting the Great Buddha we headed over to the Hokokuji Temple also known as the Bamboo Temple.
+After visiting the Great Buddha we headed over to the Hokokuji Temple, also known as the Bamboo Temple.
 This is one the zen temples which belong to Kenchoji Temple of Rinzai Sect.
 It was created to commemorate Ashikaga Ietoki, grandfather of Takauji the first of the Ashikaga shoguns.
-I have no idea who these people are but will look them up eventually.
+I have no idea who these people are but they sound important.

 Upon entering we fully appreciated the beauty and power of the 2,000 Moso-bamboo (the biggest species of bamboo).
 The grounds were a bit uneven so I definitely recommend wearing sneakers.
 Mila really enjoyed it here as she was having fun leaping onto all of the stepping stones and pointing out all of the blue hydrangeas to me.
 I am really enjoying this age with her as she loves to tell me the colors of every flower we see, she also grabs my hand now and say, “walk”.